-Use these 170 reflective journal writing prompts to learn more about yourself and the world around you.
-Increasing your self knowledge will raise your self esteem.
+Use these 170 reflective journal writing prompts to learn more about yourself, your values and the world around you.
+Increasing your self knowledge raises your self esteem.
+Get started now with these powerful writing prompts.

 "One of the marks of an intelligent person is to be able to distinguish what is worth doing and what isn't and to be able to set priorities."
 Anne Wilson Schaef